Node Header

 Pavel Pepperstein, “The language of future”, 2013.

-Yes, of course, I can identify with artists who’ve employed consciousness-altering compounds.
-I, myself, have undertaken a number of experiments with various psychoactive substances — liquids, powders, and so on...
-And I must confess, I have often used the fruits of these experiments in my work.
-So, hallucinations we can define — minimalistically — into two categories: psychopathological hallucinations and psychedelic hallucinations.
+So, hallucinations we can define—minimalistically—into two categories: psychopathological hallucinations and psychedelic hallucinations.
 I think the difference is clear and obvious.
-The first category (psychopathological) comes from the sickness, from a sort of ‘mental damage’… let’s call it like this.
-The second (psychedelic) comes from the inherent effect of certain medicaments or plants or related things like this.
+The first category (psychopathological) comes from sickness, from a sort of ‘mental damage’… let’s call it that.
+The second (psychedelic) comes from the inherent effect of certain medicaments or plants, or related things like that.

-And of course, the content of hallucinations arising from my investigations could be said to be superficially similar, but the ‘taste’, so-to-speak, of each, is markedly different.
+And of course, the content of hallucinations arising from my investigations could be said to be superficially similar, but the taste so to speak of each is markedly different.
 You’d hardly confuse one with the other.
 Unfortunately, I’m not familiar with which particular substances reportedly inspired Sigmar Polke.
 I can only speak knowledgeably about substances that have personally inspired me.
 But maybe I shouldn’t speak of this at all?
 Maybe such things should be kept secret?
 I don’t know.

 Pavel-Pepperstein-Future-28